excelsior-oss/excelsior-jet-maven-plugin/README.md

 java -cp [dependencies-list] [main class]
 ```
 and loads classes mostly from jars that are present
+in the `dependencies-list`, or it is packaged to a .war file that can be deployed to a Tomcat application server instance
-in the `dependencies-list`, then you can use this plugin.
+then you can use this plugin.

 This plugin will transform your application into an optimized native executable for the platform
 on which you run Maven, and place it into a separate directory together with all required